josmar-crwdstffng/angular/aio/content/guide/cli-builder.md

 ### Running the builder

-To run our builder with the new target's default configuration, use the following CLI command.
+To run our builder with the default configuration of the new target, use the following CLI command.

 <code-example format="shell" language="shell">